henrikac/es6-node/README.md

 # ES6 Node.js

 A basic node.js project that is set up to allow ES6 syntax.
+The project will also include mocha and chai for testing - no configuration required.

 ## Why?